Minimal Social Markup

 title element) and follow Open Graph (including dumping

-twitter:card), and all social markup consumers should respect meta descriptions.
+twitter:card), and social markup consumers should generally consider meta descriptions.
 Then the most minimal markup was to add an

 og:image—because that wouldn’t otherwise be on a page.